 - Pharmacy staff member: This is a prescription that should be locked up in your home.
-75% of opioid misuse is from someone taking someone else's prescription.
+Nearly half of opioid misuse is from someone taking someone else's prescription.
 Do you have a place you can lock this up? - · Patient: yes or no - 2.
 Ask your patients to commit to locking up their meds and provide a locking bag if they need one. - If "yes" Staff: That's great.
-Can you commit to keeping this prescription in your safe when you get home? - If "no" Staff: I can provide you with a free locking bag if you can commit to keeping your prescription locked up in this bag at home.
-Would you be able to do that? - Keep a copy of the conversation tracker next to your pharmacy staff member so that they can keep tally of conversations and locking bags given out.
+Can you commit to keeping this prescription in your safe when you get home? - If "no" Staff: I can provide you with a free locking bag or bottle if you can commit to keeping your prescription locked up in it at home.
+Would you be able to do that?